 Stage 3: The Young Soul.

 At this stage, the soul frees itself from its limiting structures.
-It discovers and expresses its individuality, practices free will, discovers the power of independence of thoughts and action.
+It discovers and expresses its individuality, practices free will, and discovers the power of independence of thoughts and actions.

 Stage 4: The Mature Soul.

 The mature soul begins to notice that something is missing in life.
 They begin to ask themselves questions about who they are.
 They are interested in spirituality.
 Achievements and prestige no longer give them a sense of happiness.
 At this stage, life goes beyond individual independence.
 It is based on discovering how to live interdependently with others.

 It involves taking otherness, other perspectives, other people, other cultures, and other parts of one’s own being.
 These souls are relationship-oriented and tend to gravitate toward emotional drama.
 These souls delve into their inner world and examine kinship.
 They can feel the things of other people and perceive them as their own.
 They focus on being sensitive, cooperative, and authentic.
 These souls explore the true nature of the self, life, and especially others.
 Therefore another perspective is just as important as theirs for them.
 At this stage, there is the development of empathy, appreciating other experiences with other perspectives.

 An old soul begins to notice that something is missing in life.
 They begin to ask themselves questions about who they are.
 They are interested in spirituality.
 Achievements and prestige no longer give them a sense of ha

 These souls are looking for a wider perspective on life.
 It means they are less interested in the material side of life and more spiritual.
 They have a more philosophical approach to life.
 They promote the motto live and let others live.

 Their life experience is more calculated, detached from the emotional intensity, spiritually oriented and sometimes even a little lazy.
 The main task of this stage is learning to co-exist and have mutual connections, taking responsibility for their relationships and honoring differences and otherness.
 Finding unity in diversity.
 T